micmejia/bible-dump/NKJV/1 Kings/1 Kgs 3.md

 And one woman said, "O my lord, this woman and I dwell in the same house; and I gave birth while she _was_ in the house.

 ###### 18
 Then it happened, the third day after I had given birth, that this woman also gave birth.
-And we _were_ together; [^d]no one _was_ with us in the house, except the two of us in the house.
+And we _were_ together; no one _was_ with us in the house, except the two of us in the house.

 ###### 19
 And this woman's son died in the night, because she lay on him.